abaelhe/GooglePlayApksCrawler/README.md

 # How about the database?

-* I have made my MongoDB database public, including a user with read/write permissions so we can all use and populate the same database

 * If you feel like, you can make your own MongoDB Database and change the code Consts to point the output to your own MongoDB Database.
 No Biggie